 The Lower Crypt Church houses images of the Shroud of Turin.
 A crèche with a life-size nativity scene is carved out of a hillside and is meant to be a year-round reminder of the wonder of Christmas.
 Nearby is the Medieval-style Castle San Miguel, similar to the temple in architectural style.
 It is intended to inspire visitors to model the honorable and courageous behavior of historic saints and knights.
 Suits of armor, tapestries, medieval manuscripts, and statues of Saint Joan of Arc and Saint Michael are displayed.
 Also on the grounds are Stations of the Cross, a 110-foot campanile with a 14-bell carillon, Stations of the Most Holy Eucharist, the John Paul II Eucharistic Center and a replica of the Lourdes Grotto.

-Note: Modest attire is requested; sleeveless shirts, tank tops, shorts and skirts/dresses above the knees are not permitted in the Upper Church and Lower Church.
+Note: Modest attire is requested; sleeveless shirts, tank tops, shorts and skirts/dresses above the knees are not permitted in the Main Church and Lower Church.
 Temporary apparel is available at the reception desk.
-Silence is required and photography is not permitted inside the Upper Church and Lower Church as well.
+Photography is not permitted inside the Main Church and Lower Church, and silence is required.